MoncoCarser/Password-Generator/README.md

 This is a Python program to generate a 10 character password, or password or requested length.

-Future step: to have this on a web page once my skills allow that.
+Future steps: showing password generator on a web page.
+By Flask?